 6.2 Information about the post, including the start date, whether it is a fixed term or permanent post and whether it is part-time or full-time.

 6.3 Information about the interview process.

 6.4 A relevant Person Specification.

-6.5 A relevant Job Description, which makes reference to safeguarding procedures.
+6.5 A relevant Job Description, which refers to safeguarding procedures.

-6.6 A South Bank Trust teaching or non-teaching application form (which includes an Equal Opportunities section and a Criminal Record disclosure section).
+6.6 A South Bank Multi Academy Trust teaching or non-teaching application form (which includes an Equal Opportunities section).

 7.1 Short-listing is carried out with the involvement of a Senior Leader / the Headteacher.
 Where possible, this is done in partnership with the relevant Line Manager.

 7.2 The short-listing panel must contain at least one person who has received the appropriate Safer Recruitment training.